 The Budget Act of 2022 (Senate Bill 178, Skinner) and Government Code section 12100.140 et seq. established the Local Government Immigrant Integration Initiatives program within GO-Biz.
-GO-Biz is pleased to announce the Request for Proposal (RFP) for the Local Immigrant Integration and Inclusion Grant (LIIIG) to provide \$8.2 million in one-time funding to support the development or expansion of immigrant integration efforts, increase community trust, and enhance the organizational capacity of local governments to support immigrant populations in California.
+GO-Biz is pleased to announce round two of the Request for Proposal (RFP) for the Local Immigrant Integration and Inclusion Grant (LIIIG) to provide \$2.1 million in one-time funding to support the development or expansion of immigrant integration efforts, increase community trust, and enhance the organizational capacity of local governments to support immigrant populations in California.
+For round two of the LIIIG, GO-Biz will prioritize funding local governments in rural regions with a high density of immigrant populations, and where immigration services are limited due to language barriers and resources.
+This includes, but is not limited to, Imperial, Monterey, Napa, San Benito, San Bernardino, Santa Cruz, Sonoma, and Ventura counties.

-The LIIIG is a one-year grant from September 1, 2023, through August 31, 2024.
+The LIIIG is a one-year grant from August 1, 2024, through July 31, 2025.
 Contingent on funding availability, GO-Biz may award additional funding for a second year.
 Eligible activities for LIIIG funding are further defined below and include but are not limited to: 1) Economic Development, 2) Social Services Navigation, 3) Intergovernmental Technical Assistance, and 4) Civic Engagement.